-9.6 Asthma Policy

-9.6.1 The check of the medical forms should also reveal those children prone to asthma attacks.

-- 9.6.2 Inhalers belonging to known asthmatics must be supplied to the school by his or her parents.
+- Call 999, telling the ambulance service that you have a child in anaphylactic shock.
+This is the responsibility of a) office, or b) staff in attendance either way, ensure the call has been made. - After calling 999, then contact parents/emergency numbers and let them know what has happened and to which hospital the child has been taken (if known). - A member of staff must accompany the child to hospital if the parent has not arrived. - If the ambulance is delayed in arriving and there has been no improvement after 10 minutes, then administer a second Epipen. - 9.5.6 All incidents of anaphylactic shock must be recorded in the Accident Book. - 9.6 Asthma Policy - 9.6.1 The check of the medical forms should also reveal those children prone to asthma attacks. - 9.6.2 Inhalers belonging to known asthmatics must be supplied to the school by his or her parents.
 Such an inhaler must be readily available, at all times, in case of emergency.
-Inhalers are kept in the school's offices.
-In the Lower School, a second inhaler for each child may be kept in the child's classroom if necessary.
-In the Upper School, the children will carry a second inhaler with them.
-All inhalers must be clearly labelled with the child's name and dosage and upon receipt of an inhaler from a parent, the office staff should check the inhaler is marked prominently with the child's name and that a completed and signed Administration of Medicines form is on file.
-Inhalers must be taken to games (in the first aid box) and also on school outings.
+In the Lower School, inhalers are kept in the child's classroom and a second for each child is kept in the school officeIn the Upper School, the children will carry their inhalers around the school with them in a school provided named bag. .
+All inhalers must be clearly labelled with the child's name and dosage and upon receipt of an inhaler from a parent, the office staff/class teachers should check the inhaler is marked clearly with the child's name and that a completed and signed Administration of Medicines form is on file.
+Inhalers must be taken to games and also on school outings; in the Upper School is the responsibility of the child to carry.
+Staff to ensure relevant medication is taken off site.
 On residential trips two inhalers should be taken, one to be kept in the child's bag and one to be carried by the child's teacher or group leader. - 9.6.3 In the event of a minor attack, the child should be accompanied to the office by a member of staff or the office staff asked to collect the child.
 In this event the following symptoms will occur: